-Council on Environmental Quality (CEQ) regulations (40 CFR 1508.5) define a cooperating agency as any Federal agency (other than the lead agency) and any State or local agency or Indian Tribe with jurisdictional authority or special expertise with respect to any environmental impact involved in a proposal.
+Forest Service NEPA regulations require identification of lead, joint lead, or cooperating agencies (36 CFR § 220.5(b)(3)).
+A cooperating agency is any Federal agency (other than the lead agency) and any State or local agency or Indian Tribe with jurisdictional authority or special expertise with respect to any environmental impact involved in a proposal.
 Nine cooperating agencies with jurisdictional authority and/or applicable special expertise cooperated in the development of this EIS.
 These are as follows:

 - Arizona Department of Environmental Quality

 - Arizona Department of Water Resources

 - Arizona Game and Fish Department

 - Arizona State Land Department

 - Arizona State Mine Inspector

 - Bureau of Land Management

 - Pinal County Air Quality Control District

 - U.S. Army Corps of Engineers

 - U.S. Environmental Protection Agency

-Arizona State Parks (Arizona State Historic Preservation Office) declined status as a cooperating agency; however, the agency has a consulting role under Section 106 of the National Historic Preservation Act (NHPA).
+Arizona State Parks (Arizona State Historic Preservation Office (SHPO)) declined status as a cooperating agency; however, the agency has a consulting role under Section 106 of the NHPA.